 You will study Japanese Language 2, which will develop your written and spoken Japanese, together with second-year courses in Linguistics.
 You will also have the opportunity to deepen your understanding of Japanese society and culture through Researching Japan: Skills, Methods and Critiques.

-You will spend your third year in Japan where you will develop your language skills and work on your third year project in Language Sciences.
+You will spend Year 3 in Japan where you will develop your language skills and work on your Year 3 project in language sciences.

 You will continue to study Japanese language at advanced level, including spoken and written Japanese and translation from and into Japanese.
 You will also study compulsory courses from the Linguistics 4 programme, along with option courses in either Linguistics or Japanese Studies, or a combination of the two